Skip to Content

 Healthy Texas Women

-Healthy Texas Women (HTW) is a program dedicated to offering health and family planning to eligible women ages 15–44 in Texas whose income is no more than 200% of the poverty level.
+Healthy Texas Women (HTW) is a program dedicated to offering comprehensive women’s health and family planning to eligible women ages 15–44 in Texas.

 Under the HTW program, eligible low-income women may get preventive health screenings, women’s health exams, and family planning, including contraception, at no cost.